Surajict/Smartreceipts/README.md

    - Check if Supabase project is active
    - Ensure migrations are applied

+9. **Push notifications not showing**
+   - Verify browser permission for notifications is granted
+   - Check that `send-push-notification` function is deployed
+   - Ensure the service worker `src/sw.ts` is being served and registered
+   - Test from a secure origin (HTTPS or localhost)

+10. **Google sign-in redirect issues**
+    - Confirm `VITE_GOOGLE_OAUTH_CLIENT_ID` matches your Google OAuth Client ID
+    - Verify redirect URIs include `/auth/v1/callback` and your app domain
+    - Ensure Google provider is enabled in Supabase

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.